kcoyle/MARC21/catalogers.md

 ## MARC is WYSIWYG

 Those who work with MARC consider it to be "human readable."
 Most of the description is text, therefore what the cataloger creates is exactly what will appear on the screen in the library catalog.
 If a cataloger types "ill." that is what will display; if the cataloger instead types "illustrations" then that is what will display.
+In terms of viewing a MARC record on a screen, some cataloger displays show the tags and codes to one side, and the text of those elements is clearly readable as text.

-## Control
+## MARC Gives Catalogers Control

 The coding is visible, and therefore what the cataloger creates on the screen is virtually identical to the machine-readable record that is being created.
 Everything that will be shown in the catalog is in the record (with the exception of cover art, at least in some catalogs).
 The MARC rules say that the order of fields and subfields in the record are the order in which that information should be displayed in the catalog.
 Some systems violate this by putting the fields in numeric order.
 Catalogers wish to control the order of display and are frustrated when they cannot.
 In general, changing anything about the record with automated procedures can un-do the decisions made by catalogers as part of their work, and is a cause of frustration for catalogers.